nuxt-community/speedcurve-module/docs/content/en/index.md

 [SpeedCurve LUX](https://speedcurve.com) integration for [Nuxt](https://nuxtjs.org).

-<alert type="warning">To use this module, a paid [SpeedCurve](https://speedcurve.com/) account is required.
+<alert type="warning">To use this module, a paid [SpeedCurve LUX](https://speedcurve.com/) account is required.
 Register for a free 30 day trial to get started!</alert>

 ## What is SpeedCurve LUX?